PerfectlySoft/PerfectDocs/guide/gettingStartedFromScratch.md

 It will produce a message similar to this one:

 ```
-Apple Swift version 3.0.1 (swiftlang-800.0.58.6 clang-800.0.42.1)
+Apple Swift version 4.0 (swiftlang-900.0.65 clang-900.0.37)
 Target: x86_64-apple-macosx10.9
 ```
-Make sure you are running the release version of Swift 3.0.1.
+Make sure you are running the release version of Swift 4.
 Perfect will not compile successfully if you are running a version of Swift that is lower than 3.0.1.

 You can find out which version of Swift you will need by looking in [the README of the main Perfect repo](https://github.com/PerfectlySoft/Perfect#compatibility-with-swift).

-### OS X
+### macOS

 Everything you need is already installed.

 ### Ubuntu Linux

-Perfect runs in Ubuntu Linux 14.04, 15.10 and 16.04 environments.
+Perfect runs in Ubuntu Linux 16.04 environments.
 Perfect relies on OpenSSL, libssl-dev, and uuid-dev.
 To install these, in the terminal, type:

 ```
 sudo apt-get install openssl libssl-dev uuid-dev